pravi04/DANLC-Assignments-Projects/README.md

 # DANLC-Tasks-Assignments-Projects
-This repository contains all the files of
+This repository includes Assignments, Projects, and Tasks assigned to me in DANLC course of fillowing:
 - MS Excel
 - MS Power BI
 - Python
-It also include Assignments, Projects, and Tasks assigned to me in DANLC course.